ErikLoo/Detecting-Stovetop-Status-with-OpenCV-and-ARUCO/README.md

 </p>

-**Step 4:** Let the system process the video data.The algorithm will resize each video frame into 32 pixels by 32 pixels, so we have 1032 feature dimensions to work with.
-I chose 32x32 for faster processing but this dimension can definitely be changed.
+**Step 4:** Let the system process the video data.
+The algorithm will resize each video frame into 32 pixels by 32 pixels, so we have 1032 feature dimensions to work with.
+I chose 32x32 for faster processing, but this dimension can definitely be changed.

 **Step 5:** Test the system on a newly shot video.
-The recognition performance can be quite decent as long as the the video frames are clear and there is not much occulusions.
+The recognition performance can be quite decent as long as the video frames are clear, and there are not many occlusions.

 <a href="https://www.youtube.com/watch?v=_EjS_oaIEd0">Test video 1</a>